shadabakhtar08/Wordpress/wp-content/plugins/wpforms-lite/readme.txt

 WPForms comes with [1800+ pre-built form templates](https://wpforms.com/templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin).

-Whether you're looking to create a simple contact form, marketing form, request a quote form, donation form, payment order form, registration form, or a subscription form, we have a form template already prepared and ready to use.
+Whether you're looking to create a simple contact form, marketing form, request a quote form, donation form, payment order form, registration form, Stripe payment form, or a subscription form, we have a form template already prepared and ready to use.

 = Mobile Ready, SEO Friendly, and Optimized for Speed =

 WPForms contact forms are 100% responsive and mobile-friendly.
-We optimized every query on the frontend and the backend to ensure that it’s one of the fastest WordPress contact form plugins.
+We optimized every query on the frontend and the backend to ensure that it's one of the fastest WordPress contact form plugins.

 You can embed your contact form on any page with an optimized title and description, so WPForms is one of the most SEO friendly contact form plugins too.

 = Fields & Features You Need to Succeed =

-With star ratings, file uploads, repeater fields, and multi-page contact forms, you can easily build the right custom form for your site’s needs.
-Plus, integrate your contact forms with an email marketing service in just a few steps and collect payments for bookings and orders without the need for a dedicated eCommerce plugin.
+With star ratings, file uploads, repeater fields, survey fields, and multi-page contact forms, you can easily build the right custom form for your site's needs.
+Plus, integrate your contact forms with an email marketing service in just a few steps and collect payments with Stripe, PayPal, and Square for bookings and orders without the need for a dedicated eCommerce plugin.

 See what one business owner has to say about their WPForms contact form: